-KE: “So, we do have a page on our website which is titled species and finishes.
+We do have a page on our website which is titled Species & Finishes.
 You can also request a species box, and we can send out little 3×3 chips of the various species options.
 A solid wood grille is ideal for a situation where you are going to have a lot of field cutting.
-It is also more beneficial because you have a variety of length structures as well as being a lighter weight.
+It is also more beneficial because you have a variety of length structures as well as being lighter weight.

 A veneer wood grille is a good option if you are looking at a species that is going to be non-economical, such as solid cherry or solid walnut.
 In those cases, you can get the appearance of that species without paying the premium for a solid wood.
 The main options that you have for finishes are clear, or you can do a stain, which can either be a standard or a custom stain, or you can do opaque.

 We can do stains on both solid and veneer.
 We found that stains work best on particular species.
 In order to create a custom color match, we would need some sort of a sample; a chip, or something that shows the color you are looking for.
 An opaque finish is going to have more of a paint-like appearance.
 You can do custom opaque finishes; the only things that we can’t do are things like metallic finishes.

 9Wood grille systems are designed to suspend from a T-bar, usually a heavy-duty 15/16th.
 Our detailing is mainly going to be for a T-bar suspension.
 However, we can do attachments to a C-channel or hat channel or even wood furring or framing if it’s in an exterior environment.
 We cannot attach wood grilles directly to drywall.
 It needs to go through the drywall into something structural, and that’s because a typical wood grille is around 3 lbs. per sq. ft.